Spectrality of product-form self-similar measures and tiles: Introduction

+\item Applying Theorem \ref{1.2} to the digit set $D$ defined in \eqref{eq1.4}, we can deduce that $\mu_{\rho, D}$ is a spectral measure if and only if $\rho^{-1}=p^{l_1}q^{l_2}t \in \mathbb{N}^{*}$ with $l_1,l_2 \geq 1$ and $\gcd(t,pq)=1$, and $l\geq l_1\lfloor\frac{l}{l_2}\rfloor$.
+This characterization seems more intuitive than the conditions given in Theorem \ref{A}.
+In fact, Theorem \ref{1.2} completely resolves the spectrality problem for self-similar measures generated by strict product-form digit sets consisting of two direct sum components.

-\item We finally remark that the conditions $N \mid p$, $L \mid p$, and $N \mid \frac{m}{\gcd(m,p^d)}$ imply $NL \mid p$, and hence $ p \geq \# D $ (see Remark~\ref{rem3.1}).
-In most cases, the condition $p \geq \# D$ indicates that the associated self-similar measure is singular.
-When $p < \# D$, the situation becomes more complicated due to overlaps among the sets $T+d$, $d \in D$.
-The special case $p = \# D$ will be studied further in connection with self-similar tiles and spectral sets in Section \ref{sec4}. \end{enumerate}
+\item Finally, we remark that the conditions $N \mid p$, $L \mid p$, and $N \mid \frac{m}{\gcd(m,p^d)}$ imply $NL \mid p$, which essentially forces $p \geq \# D$ (as detailed in Remark~\ref{rem3.1}).
+In most nontrivial cases, the condition $p > \# D$ indicates that the associated self-similar measure is singular.
+The case where $p < \# D$ is significantly more complicated due to geometric overlaps among the sets $T+d$ for $d \in D$.
+The critical boundary case $p = \# D$ is intimately connected to self-similar tiles and spectral sets, and will be explored in depth in Section \ref{sec4}.